 Matthew Avery, MD

-I am an orthopedic trauma surgeon at Memorial Healthcare System.
+I am a board certified orthopedic trauma surgeon at Memorial Healthcare System.
 I treat patients with broken bones (fractures), including those of the arms, legs and pelvis.
 I also perform elective, reconstruction surgeries for patients whose bones fail to heal together (nonunion) or heal in a crooked position (malunion).

 When I meet patients for the first time, they have usually just encountered a devastating trauma due to a car crash or fall.
 It is an honor to provide state-of-the-art medical care immediately following trauma, in order to get my patients on the path to recovery.
 My goal is to restore a patient’s quality of life to what they enjoyed prior to their injury.